y2d2/UPF_RPE/README.md

 ### Measurements
 For the measurements, the rosbags with camera images are not uploaded here, however, can be made available upon request.
 ### Simulations
-The simulations include the corrupted VIO and UWB measurements so that all algorithms have exactly the same input.
+The simulations include the cropped VIO and UWB measurements so that all algorithms have exactly the same input.

 ## Benchmark algorithms
-An implementation of a NLS and Algebraic solution for the 4-dof problem can be found in the Code/Baselines folder
+An implementation of a NLS, QCQP and Algebraic solution for the 4-dof problem can be found in the `Code/BaseLines` folder